electron/electronjs.org-old/_posts/2016-10-05-september-2016-roundup.md

 author: haacked
 ---

-Here are the new Electron apps that were added to the site in September.
+Here are the new Electron apps and talks that were added to the site in September.

 ---